juliancwirko/meteor-s-alert/README.md

 - Website: [http://s-alert.meteor.com/](http://s-alert.meteor.com/)
 - Demo: [http://s-alert-demo.meteor.com/](http://s-alert-demo.meteor.com/)

-**Note: From version 2.0.0 you should also choose and add effect package.**
+**Note: Starting with version 2.0.0 you should also choose and add and effect package.**
-This is more elastic and optimal solution (effects css file contained all effects styles and it was heavy).
-It will work without effects too.
+This is a more flexible and lean solution (previously, the effects CSS file contained all effect styles and it was heavy). sAlert will work without effects as well.
 You can add as many effect packages as you want.
-Config and usage is the same.
+Config and usage are the same.

 ### Usage